ordepdev/ordepdev.github.io/_posts/2018-01-14-code-coverage.md

 }
 ```

-Parameterized tests contribute to a much more solid test suite, since we're
+Parameterized tests contribute to a much more solid test suite since we're
 testing multiple scenarios with some edge cases, although it doesn't increase
 code coverage.